How to Keep Water Out of Ears When Swimming

 1. Wear swimmer’s ear plugs.

-Ear plugs designed for swimming—more specifically, the silicone putty ones—have been a life-saver for me in the water.
+Ear plugs designed for lap swimming—the silicone putty ones that can be custom shaped to your ear canal, keeping water out of the ears—have been a life-saver for me in the water.

 As a lifelong competitive swimmer and earache “enthusiast” I’ve experimented with just about every type of ear plug under the sun.
 From expensive, customized ear plugs to the ear plugs that every popular swim gear manufacturer puts out, I’ve worn them all.

-The one that has worked me the longest are Mack’s Silicone Soft Putty ear plugs.
+The one that has worked for me the longest is Mack’s Silicone Soft Putty earplugs.

 They are soft, moldable ear plugs that shape to the unique shape of your ear.

-Pro tip: Warm them in your hands for a few minutes before wearing them.
-Warming the ear plugs will make them more pliable and form-fitting while wearing them.
-On cold, winter days when my hands are chilly, I will put the ear plugs under the hand dryer in the locker room for about 30 seconds to warm them up.
+Pro tip: To get a snug, leak-free fit with swimmer earplugs, warm them in your hands for a few minutes before wearing them.
+Warming the earplugs will make them more pliable and form-fitting while wearing them.
+On cold, winter days when my hands are chilly, I will put the earplugs under the hand dryer in the locker room for about 30 seconds to warm them up.
 I find doing this about ten minutes before putting them in works best—don’t heat them up under the blasting heat and then shove them straight into your ear, lest you run the risk of torching your ear.

 how to keep water out of ears while swimming